 Basic entertainment includes any activities designed for the entertainment of the child.

-Are College expenses Covered by Child Support in Pennsylvania?
+Are School and College expenses Covered by the Support in Pennsylvania?

 The Supreme Court of Pennsylvania has ruled that required college-level support violates the equal protection clause found in the 14the Amendment, so these expenses are not covered.